pilot22/museum-robbery/Readme.md

 Download the addon by clicking [here](https://github.com/pilot22/museum-robbery/archive/master.zip).
 Extract the archive and drag'n'drop the ``museum-robbery`` folder in your server addons folder.
+Don't forget to subscribe to the [workshop addon](https://steamcommunity.com/sharedfiles/filedetails/?id=1863354376) !

 ## Usage